 A positive stencil masks out the color of the shirt, like the Millennium Falcon stencil here.

 Both create really cool effects.
 I’m a little partial to the positive stencil because of the way the bleach spray makes it look like a star field, but you get to choose what works for you!
-These two designs here are perfect for learning how to make a bleach stencil shirt, so let me show you where to find them then we’ll make a shirt together!
+It’s all about personal preference.
+These two designs here are a great way to learn how to make a bleach stencil shirt, so let me show you where to find them then we’ll have our first attempt at bleaching a shirt together!

 Ready to make your own DIY stencils for a bleach shirt?
 I’m excited to show you how!
 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.